Building Young Minds : The Magic of Block Play!

 • Teach children to clean up their blocks after play to avoid stepping hazards.
 Provide thoughtful, accessible storage solutions to achieve this such as carts with wheels and carry baskets.

-Storage solutions
+Storage ideas

 • Designate a specific block storage area, such as a shelf or bin, to keep blocks organised and easily accessible.